xpack/web-jekyll/_posts/releases/clang/2023-01-28-clang-v15-0-7-2-released.md

 ## `-m32` / `-m64`

-For Intel Linux and Windows, multilib libraries are provided and can be selected using the `-m32` / `-m64` options.
+For x64 GNU/Linux and Windows, multilib libraries are provided and can be selected using the `-m32` / `-m64` options.

 ## `-print-search-dirs`